2017 Stanley Cup playoffs: (M2) Pittsburgh Penguins vs. (A2) Ottawa Senators

-Western Conference Final
+Western Conference final

 (P1) Anaheim Ducks vs. (WC2) Nashville Predators

-This was the second consecutive playoff meeting and the third overall between these teams with Nashville winning both previous series, including a seven-game win in last year's first round.
-This was Anaheim's fifth Conference Finals appearance.
-They last made the Conference Finals in 2015 where they were defeated in seven games by the Chicago Blackhawks.
-This was Nashville's first Conference Finals appearance in their 19-year history.
+This was the second consecutive playoff meeting and the third overall between these teams with Nashville winning both previous series, including a seven-game win in the previous year's first round.
+This was Anaheim's fifth conference finals appearance.
+They last made the conference finals in 2015 where they were defeated in seven games by the Chicago Blackhawks.
+This was Nashville's first conference finals appearance in their 19-year history.
 Anaheim won two of the three games in this year's regular season series.

 The Predators defeated the Ducks in six games.
 The first game of the series went into overtime, and at 9:24 James Neal put the puck past the Ducks goaltender to take game one, 3–2.
 In game two, the Ducks rallied from an early-two-goal deficit to defeat the Predators 5–3 and Ryan Getzlaf assisted thrice in the victory.
 Nashville kept their home playoff win streak alive in game three, winning 2–1; after a pair of goals were disallowed due to goaltender interference, Roman Josi scored for the Predators with 2:43 left in the game.
 Although Nashville tied the game after being down by two goals in game four, Anaheim won the game on Corey Perry's goal 10:25 into overtime, tying the series 2–2 in a 3–2 victory.
 Pekka Rinne made 32 saves in game five for the Predators as Nashville took a 3–2 series lead in a 3–1 victory.
 In game six, Colton Sissons' hat trick goal was the series-winning goal in a 6–3 victory, putting the Nashville Predators in the Finals for the first time in their 19-year history.
+The Predators became the third eighth seeded team to reach the Stanley Cup Finals, joining the 2006 Edmonton Oilers and the 2012 Los Angeles Kings.